civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(2)** Paragraph 29.1(3)(b) of the Act is replaced by the following:

-    state that the Minister of Transport requires the information for the purposes of section 53.1 or 53.2 **or any of sections 53.71 to 53.81** of the `Canada Transportation Act` and identify the transaction being considered under that section.
+    state that the Minister of Transport requires the information for the purposes of section 53.1 or 53.2 or any of sections 53.71 to 53.81 of the `Canada Transportation Act` and identify the transaction being considered under that section.

   **(3)** Subsections 29.1(4) and (5) of the Act are replaced by the following:

-    **(4)** The information communicated under subsection (1) may be used only for the purposes of section 53.1 or 53.2 **or any of sections 53.71 to 53.81**, as the case may be, of the `Canada Transportation Act`.
+    **(4)** The information communicated under subsection (1) may be used only for the purposes of section 53.1 or 53.2 or any of sections 53.71 to 53.81, as the case may be, of the `Canada Transportation Act`.

-    **(5)** No person who performs or has performed duties or functions in the administration or enforcement of the `Canada Transportation Act` shall communicate or allow to be communicated to any other person any information communicated under subsection (1), except to persons who perform duties or functions under section 53.1 or 53.2 **or any of sections 53.71 to 53.81** of that Act.
+    **(5)** No person who performs or has performed duties or functions in the administration or enforcement of the `Canada Transportation Act` shall communicate or allow to be communicated to any other person any information communicated under subsection (1), except to persons who perform duties or functions under section 53.1 or 53.2 or any of sections 53.71 to 53.81 of that Act.

 ### Section 85